iTwin/itwinjs-core/docs/bis/ec/ec-views.md

 </ECSchema>
 ```

-And `JsonObject` is filled with this data:
+`JsonObject` could be filled with this data:

 ```
 {"type": "pipe", "diameter": 10, "length": 100, "material": "steel"}